jbarndt/fcbh-dataset-io/README.md

 ## Introduction

-> And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come."
+> "And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come."
 Matt 24:14.
 This seems to describe a contingency on our Lord's coming, that the gospel has been proclaimed to all nations.
 Certainly, the work that SIL is doing in translating the scriptures, and the work FCBH is doing are critical parts.
-But is it possible that the word "proclaimed" implies more than the scriptures themselves, but also the preaching of those scriptures.
+But is it possible that the word "proclaimed" implies more than the scriptures themselves, but also the preaching of those scriptures?
 Recent advances in artificial intelligence (AI) make it conceivable that technology might someday provide the ability to translate spoken words into any language.
-And even though this technology might be developed by a  company such as OpenAI, Google, or Microsoft; FCBH houses data that is critical to this development by having audio Bibles in a large number of languages.  and because each language is a translation of the same document.
-These audio translations will be especially useful to this AI task.
+And even though this technology might be developed by a company such as OpenAI, Google, or Microsoft; FCBH houses data that is critical to this development by having audio Bibles in a large number of languages.
+Because each language is a translation of the same document, these audio translations will be especially useful to this AI task.
 So, this document describes a means to prepare this data for use by AI researchers.

 ## Methodology

-We start with audio data that is in chapter form with timestamps marking the beginning and ending of each segment that was recorded.
-These segments are typically no more than a sentence long, and have only one actor's voice.
-Associated with each segment, we have the text in the same language for each audio.  [[Not sure: The timestamps will be used to break the chapter audio back into the original segments that were recorded.]]
+The FCBH audio production process breaks text Bible chapters into script segments that are often a sentence long, but always include one speaker.
+For all languages, the chapters are broken into the same script segments, so that the content of any script segment is the same in all languages.
+The audio is recorded from these scripts into chapter files with timestamps that mark the beginning and end of each script segment.

-Using the python module Aeneas, we process the small segments one at a time to obtain a list of timestamps for individual word breaks.  [[Questionable: This process is performed on the smaller files rather than the chapter files so that word alignment errors, if they occur, only affect a small amount of data.]]
+Using the python module Aeneas, we process each chapter to obtain a list of timestamps that mark the beginning and end of each word.
+While it might be most efficient to use Aeneas on one chapter at a time.
+It might be more accurate to do this on each script segment.

 The audio data is converted into Mel-Frequency Cepstral Coefficients (MFCCs) using the python module librosa.
 This output is then broken up into word length segments using the timestamps found by Aeneas.
 And then the segments are normalized and padded to be of equal length.

-The text is prepared for the tensor by using multilingual word embedding.
+The text is prepared by using multilingual word embedding.
 There are a few possible solutions to Facebook's MUSE, Google's mBERT, Google's Universal Sentence Encoder (USE), or Byte Pair Encoding (BPE) and Sentence Piece.
-In this document, MUSE is being used, but without any certainty that this is the best solution.

-FastText from Facebook research is used to create a word encoding of all of the available text in the language to be processed, and the source languages.
-BERT and Word2Vect are two other tools.
-These language encodings and their source language encoding and a translation dictionary are uaed to create a single multilingual encoding that will be used for both languages.
+FastText from Facebook research is used to create a word encoding of all of the available text in each language to be processed.
+BERT and Word2Vect are two other tools that could also be used.
+Using a lexicon that provides equivant meanings in each language, and other languages, these language encodings are uaed to create a single multilingual encoding that will be used for both languages.

-The MFCC data for each word, and the corresponding multilingual word encoding of both the language and the source language are entered into a tensor as a timeseries with the corresponding MFCC, source language encoding, and target language encoding in the same sample.
+The MFCC data for each word, and the corresponding multilingual word encoding of both the language and the source language are used to create a tensor as a timeseries with the corresponding MFCC, target language encoding, and if possible, source language encoding in the same sample.

-The tensor is loaded into a Recurrent Neural Net (RNN).
-The model should be designed to predict the next audio word.
-It could also be used to predict the next text word, but if that were the task is there any advantage in having the audio data in the tensor?
+The tensor is loaded into a Recurrent Neural Net (RNN) and/or Natural Language Processor (NLP).
+I am assuming the model would be designed to predict the next audio word.

-Once the utility of this process has been proven, the data could be loaded into DBP for further access.
+Once the utility of this process has been proven, the data could be loaded into DBP to simplify access.
 AI researchers will expect all of the data required for the analysis of a language to be in one "dataset", often a zip file.

 ## Data Sources

 This design proposes loading an AI model with records of audio and text data one word at a time.
 For an AI model to produce good results, it will be essential that the text words and the audio are perfectly aligned, that is, each record must contain the text and the audio of the same word.

 In order to produce an audio, the text is first parsed into sentence/voice segments, and then the audio of that text is recorded by an actor speaking.
 These audio and text segments are later checked and rechecked by people to insure the correctness of the audio, and then repaired or rerecorded when necessary.
-This appears to be the best source, although some of this data is in the newer Vessel system, and others are in the Excel system that has a history of versions.
+This appears to be the best source, although at this moment, it is unclear what data will be gotten from Context, and what data will be gotten from the Vessel system, or the older Excel spreadsheet.

-A key problem with other possible sources of this data is getting a consistent handling of non-verse text, for example the section headings at the start of a passage of scripture.
-USFM and USX 2.0 contain markers at the beginning of each verse, but they do not explicitly mark the end of a verse, instead the non verse text has a wide variety of format codes that identify the text's purpose.
-Consistent handling of this is problematic.
-But these are handled consistently in the audio production process, because each audio is an explicit recording made from the parsed text, regardless of how the non-verse text was parsed.
+It is also essential that the input source includes usfm style codes, because these codes identify many different kinds of titles, section heading, and cross references which not part of the scripture canon, and are not be included in all language translations.
+It is not possible to correctly align script segments from one language to the next without identifing these non-verse text segments.

 ## Data Structures

 At this time a single denormalized table is recommended to store the data.
 If a normalized database design were employed, the time involved in reworking the database design as this experimental process evolved could be excessive.

-If I were to normalize the tables, they would be language, books, script, and words.
+If I were to normalize the tables, they might be language, book, chapter, script, word, and encoding models.

 ### Audio Word Record